|

 217. abseil

-(mountaineering) a descent of a vertical cliff or wall made by using a doubled rope that is fixed to a higher point and wrapped around the body
+a descent down a cliff using a fixed rope wrapped around the body

 218. acuate